RVCC-IDMX/arcane-wiki-template/README.md

 <img width="458" alt="Cloudinary edit menu" src="https://user-images.githubusercontent.com/13385801/199068076-1a5393bd-4889-41c2-b4e5-9e65c0516d48.png">

+3. Once you know how to create a preset, you'll have to make one in the Settings -> Upload panel.

+4. Edit Upload Manipulations -> Incoming Transformation: and set the transformations to c_scale,q_auto,w_400

-3. Save the preset giving it the name `arcane`.
+4. Save the preset giving it the name `arcane`.

 ---